-- Minimizes the risk of exclusion of certain groups of children in poverty during the design and delivery of goods and services; - · Increases equity and empowerment through greater involvement of the poor, women, and other disadvantaged groups with a stake in child poverty; - Recognizes the power relations among groups (political, social, economic, gender, etc.) with control over resources and those without.
+- Minimizes the risk of exclusion of certain groups of children in poverty during the design and delivery of goods and services; - Increases equity and empowerment through greater involvement of the poor, women, and other disadvantaged groups with a stake in child poverty; - Recognises the power relations among groups (political, social, economic, gender, etc.) with control over resources and those without.
 Participatory assessment provides an insight into the gender, age, race, ethnic, or tribal dynamics that can lead to abuses and exploitation within child poverty eradication initiatives; - Promotes greater respect for vulnerable groups such as poverty amongst women and children.
 Women have the opportunity to express their views and concerns, thus increasing the potential for their children to benefit from targeted programs; - Leads to improved accuracy of baseline data thus planning and programming will be based on more accurate information; - Will feel greater ownership from communities that have been directly involved over the process and the resulting programmes, and hence, there will be greater sustainability.
-This allows for a more holistic, comprehensive understanding and response to Child Poverty interventions; and - The information gathered using different methods of enquiry with different groups reflects a diversity of perspectives and viewpoints thereby allowing links to be made across sectors involved in the fight to end Child Poverty.
+This allows for a more holistic, comprehensive understanding and response to Child Poverty interventions; and - The information gathered using different methods of enquiry with different groups reflects a diversity of perspectives and viewpoints thereby allowing links to be made across sectors involved in the fight to End Child Poverty.

-8.2.3 Principles of Participation
+8.2.3 PRINCIPLES OF PARTICIPATION

-Community members' participation is guided by several principles including the following:
+Community members' participations by several principles including the following:

-· Promote accountability and transparency:

-Decision makers such as project implementers or community representatives of a target beneficiary group always remain accountable to all stakeholders and the beneficiaries.
-Good communication, openness about activities, and transparency at all times of involvement should be observed.

-Allow for participation at all levels:

-Ensure that people participate at all levels of decision making through timely, flexible activities that suit their skills, abilities, and interests.

-· Make participation accessible to all:

-In community participation, people need to see and feel that they are valued and treated as equals; opportunities for participation are adequately communicated and offered fairly; and barriers that stop particular groups from participating are genuinely challenged.

-· Value diversity:

-The diversity of people's experiences, backgrounds, beliefs, and skills offer a unique resource for society.
-Embracing and utilizing them is key to the success of poverty eradication programs.

-• Ensure participation is voluntary:

-People must never be coerced to participate in a poverty eradication project but should be helped to understand and appreciate the importance of issues at stake and be assured that their participation will make a difference.

-Encourage stakeholders to create their own ideas and solutions:

-In community-led participatory approaches; people should be allowed and enabled to take action themselves in ways appropriate to them.

-• Provide regular information and feedback:

-Participants must be informed about how the information they provide is being used and any follow-up actions taken.
+- Promote Accountability and Transparency: Decision makers such as project implementers or community representatives of a target beneficiary group always remain accountable to all stakeholders and the beneficiaries.
+Good communication, openness about activities, and transparency at all times of involvement should be observed. - Allow for Participation at All Levels: Ensure that people participate at all levels of decision making through timely, flexible activities that suit their skills, abilities, and interests. - Make Participation Accessible to All: In community participation, people need to see and feel that they are valued and treated as equals; opportunities for participation are adequately communicated and offered fairly; and barriers that stop particular groups from participating are genuinely challenged. - Value Diversity: The diversity of people's experiences, backgrounds, beliefs, and skills offer a unique resource for society.
+Embracing and utilizing them is key to the success of poverty eradication programs. - Ensure Participation is Voluntary: People must never be coerced to participate in a poverty eradication project but should be helped to understand and appreciate the importance of issues at stake and be assured that their participation will make a difference. - Encourage Stakeholders to Create their own Ideas and Solutions: In community-led participatory approaches; people should be allowed and enabled to take action themselves in ways appropriate to them. - Provide Regular Information and Feedback: Participants must be informed about how the information they provide is being used and any follow-up actions taken.

-UNICEF (2005) reports on, "Childhood under Threat" provide the following steps for community mobilization in child poverty related interventions:
+UNICEF (2005) reports on "Childhood Under Threat," provide the following steps for community mobilisation in child poverty relate interventions: